Cry Tuff Dub Encounter Chapter 1

 Cry Tuff Dub Encounter Chapter 1 is a 1978 dub album by Prince Far I, which was credited on its release to his backing band The Arabs.
 It was produced by Prince Far I, engineered by Dennis Bovell and Mark Lusardi, and mixed by Adrian Sherwood.

 The album saw its first CD release in 1991 by Danceteria as part of their "ROIR Sessions" series.
-It was subsequently reissued on CD in 1997 by Pressure Sounds.
+It was subsequently reissued on CD and vinyl in 1997 by Pressure Sounds.